How to Gain Weight If You’re Skinny

 Weigh yourself once a week right after you wake up and use the washroom.
 Alternatively, you can also weigh yourself daily and then divide the number by 7 at the end of the week.
 It’s normal for your weight to fluctuate a bit depending on water retention, food in your system, etc. Measuring yourself every day and then taking an average can help deal with that.
 So can waiting for a week’s worth of muscle gain to add up before weighing yourself.

-If after your first week, the scale did not budge, here how to get back to gaining weight:
+If after your first week, the scale still hasn’t budged, don’t worry, that’s common for naturally skinny guys.
+It just means that we need to pivot.
+Here’s how to get back to gaining weight:

 - Improve your daily and weekly calorie consistency (to actually hit your targets)

-You can use an app on your phone or computer like MyFitnessPal to make tracking a lot easier (member’s guide here).
+You can use an app like MyFitnessPal to make tracking a lot easier.

 It’s going to take a lot of smart planning, effort, and consistency for quite a while in order to gain a significant amount of weight and muscle.